-- When a decision is made to discontinue the use of the equipment, those parts likely to constitute sources of danger shall be made harmless. - In case the equipment is to be sold or transferred to another user, or in case the original user should move and leave the unit behind, make sure that these instructions accompany the equipment at all times so that they can be consulted by the new owner and/or the installer. - This unit shall be employed exclusively for the use for which it is meant.
+- When a decision is made to discontinue the use of the equipment, those parts likely to constitute sources of danger shall be made harmless. - In case the equipment is to be sold or transferred to another user, or in case the original user should move and leave the unit behind, make sure that these instructions accompany the equipment at all times so that they can be consulted by the new owner and/or the installer. - For all the units that have been modified or have options fitted then original accessory equipment only shall be used. - This unit shall be employed exclusively for the use for which it is meant.
 Any other use shall be considered as improper and, therefore, dangerous.